LudvigOlsen/groupdata2/README.md

 ### balance()

-Uses up- or downsampling to fix the group sizes to the min, max, mean, or median group size or to a specific number of rows.
+Uses up- and/or downsampling to fix the group sizes to the min, max, mean, or median group size or to a specific number of rows.
 Balancing can also happen on the ID level, e.g. to ensure the same number of IDs in each category.

 ## Grouping Methods